richardlovesspaceengineering/rrut_thesis_code/README.md

 1. Install Python 3.8.10.
 2. In the same directory as the git repositories (``Landscapes``), create a new environment using the following terminal command: ``python3.8 -m venv venv``.
 3. Then activate with ``source venv/bin/activate``.
 4. Install the required packages with ``pip install -r rrut_thesis_code/venv_requirements.txt``.
-These installation steps will install all packages other than the MATLAB Engine for Python, MODAct and pyGMO.
+These installation steps will allow the post-processing notebook to be run.
-5. T The install instructions for these specific packages can be found here:
+5. To run the landscape features, we also need to follow the following steps to install the MATLAB Engine for Python, MODAct and pyGMO.
+The install instructions for these specific packages can be found here:
 * MATLAB: https://au.mathworks.com/help/matlab/matlab_external/python-setup-script-to-install-matlab-engine-api.html
 * MODAct: https://github.com/epfl-lamd/modact
 * pyGMO: https://esa.github.io/pygmo/install.html